versae/neo4j-rest-client/docs/labels.rst

 Add and remove labels to/from a node
 ------------------------------------

-For example, we can crete a couple of nodes:
+For example, we can create a couple of nodes:

   >>> alice = gdb.nodes.create(name="Alice", age=30)